fedidcg/LightweightFedCM/README.md

 The credential provides cookie access to just the identity provider's origin.
 The security benefits of this are discussed elsewhere.
 We relax constraints on the relying party to site-scoping because login pages can reasonably be on different subdomains than the rest of the site.
 Because of the natural site-scoping of cookies, this has no privacy impact.

-### Scope of the `crossSiteRequests` and lifetime of those requests
+### Scope of the `IdentityCredential.pendingRequests()` and lifetime of those requests

-The pending and allowed requests of the `crossSiteRequests` interface is partitioned by top-level navigatable to preserve contextual integrity of the login flow.
+The pending requests of the `pendingRequests` interface is partitioned by top-level navigatable to preserve contextual integrity of the login flow.
 This means that popup flows are explicitly out of scope.
 We also dictate that the lifetime of a request should be at most an hour to prevent persistent tracking if a user backs out of an account linkage.
 Notably the pre-allowed identity providers are not partitioned by navigatable and are instead global.

 ### UI Considerations and identity provider origin